Ishaan44/Ishaan44.github.io/_pages/about.md

 - **Supercritical Percolation on Nonamenable Graphs** Seminar on Probability Theory.
 Indian Statistical Institute, Bangalore.
 Fall 2023.
 My handwritten notes can be found [here](https://ishaan44.github.io/assets/pdf/SupercriticalNA.pdf).

-- **Lectures on the Ising and Potts Model**  A comprehensive study of Hugo Duminil Copin's [notes](https://arxiv.org/pdf/1707.00520) on the Ising and Potts model partially guided by Prof. Subhajit Goswami.
-Click [here](https://ishaan44.github.io/projects/3_project/) for solutions to exercises (incomplete)

 - **Biautomaticity of Coxeter Groups**:
   This article was a result of the conference on Geometry in Groups at ICTS, Bangalore.
 (29th July- 2nd Aug).
 Notes for Piotr's talk on biautomaticity of Coxeter groups - [[pdf](https://ishaan44.github.io/assets/pdf/Biautomaticity.pdf)]. $$\textbf{*}$$Any mistakes in the notes are mine only!

-- **Percolation Theory (MStat 2nd Year)**: Notes for Prof. Rahul Roy's course at ISI, Delhi. [click](https://ishaan44.github.io/projects/10_project/).
+- **Percolation Theory (MStat 2nd Year)**: Notes for Prof. Rahul Roy's course at ISI, Delhi. [click](https://ishaan44.github.io/projects/15_project/).

+- **Lectures on the Ising and Potts Model**  A comprehensive study of Hugo Duminil Copin's [notes](https://arxiv.org/pdf/1707.00520) on the Ising and Potts model partially guided by Prof. Subhajit Goswami.
+Click [here](https://ishaan44.github.io/projects/3_project/) for solutions to exercises (incomplete)

 ### Talks